 If students or parents have questions that they need answered, our staff is available Monday through Friday to help.

-Highly motivated and talented students, gifted and talented students or — as we prefer to say — every student, can excel at VLACS.
+Talented and gifted students or — as we prefer to say — every student, can excel at VLACS.
 Students who want to accelerate their learning are welcome at VLACS.
 Looking for advanced courses?
-Students who have met the prerequisites for high school courses can begin earning credits toward graduation while in high school.
+How about kick-starting your college degree?
+Students can take AP courses or begin earning credits toward college while still in high school.